dokester/BayesicFitting/docs/Dimensions.md

 To study properties of higher dimensional spaces we turn to a simple structure, the N-d unit sphere, i.e.  all points within a euclidean distance of 1 from the origin.
-The N-d sphere is a good proxy for Gaussian log Likelihoods of N independently measured pixels.
+The N-d sphere is a good proxy for the [allowed space](#allowed) in a problem of N independently measured pixels.
 This is about the simplest problem imaginable that scales easily into higher dimensions.
 Our engines should behave well in this case otherwise we have little hope for more complicated cases.

+### Theory.

-N-d spheres are hard to depict or even to imagine, except for dimensions 1 and 2.
-We can project them in several ways to show the distribution of space along those projections.
-The first we are interested in, is a projection to one axis through the origin.
+N-d spheres are hard to depict or even to imagine, except for dimensions 1, 2 and maybe 3.
+We can project them in several ways to show the distribution of available space along those projections.
+The first we are interested in, is the projection on a line through the origin.
+Due to rotational symmetry, any line will do.
+We choose the projection on the axis numbered 0, aka the x-axis.

-In 1 dimension we have an uniform distribution of space along that axis.
+In 1 dimension the available space is a line.
+So we have an uniform distribution of space along axis 0.

 <!--latex
 \begin{displaymath}